furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 Both applied to matched seeds for `best_val_dice` and `best_val_hd95`.
 Significance threshold: $\alpha = 0.05$.

 ### 5.4 Gradient Telemetry
-A standalone, non-invasive diagnostic script (`grad_telemetry_check.py`) measures gradient magnitude of the boundary loss term vs. the regional (Dice+Focal) loss term using a trained checkpoint and real validation batches — deliberately not modifying `train.py`, just inspecting gradients via `torch.autograd.grad`.
+A standalone, non-invasive diagnostic script (`grad_telemetry_check.py`) measures gradient magnitude of the boundary loss term vs. the regional (Dice+Focal) loss term using a trained checkpoint and real validation batches, deliberately not modifying `train.py`, just inspecting gradients via `torch.autograd.grad`.

 ---

-## 6. Code Versioning

-A hash-based code-version fingerprint (`get_code_version()`) computes the SHA-256 of core `.py` files and reports the first 12 hex characters.
-This was built specifically so code-version tracking does not depend on git being maintained, given the project's history of full codebase rebuilds.

----

-## 7. Limitations and Scope
+## 6. Limitations and Scope

 - **SDF patch-truncation:** The SDF is computed within a cropped 64³ patch with no knowledge of true nodule geometry beyond the patch edge.
 This is a known geometric approximation.
 - **Single-architecture-family scope:** Only the 3D U-Net family was evaluated; no attention mechanisms, transformer blocks, or other architectures were tested.